FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

-\*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
+\*\***Please indicate anyone you collaborated with on this Lab.**\*\*

+Rahul was my lab partner in which we recorded each others videos.

+Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.